espruino/EspruinoDocs/boards/Bangle.js2.md

 The supplied charge cable connects to a USB port to charge Bangle.js (despite there being 4 wires, those are for SWD programming and there is no USB data connection).

-**The cable is magnetic and the wires are connected directly to USB power.** Do not leave your cable plugged in or it might attract itself to the nearest magnetic (probably conductive) object and short out.
+**The cable is magnetic and the wires are connected to USB power.** While the cable in Bangle.js 2 does have short circuit protection, please do not leave your cable plugged in or it might attract itself to the nearest magnetic (probably conductive) object and short out.

 Powering off